What Is a White Grub?

 What Is the Life-Cycle of the White Grub?

-Step 1 Long Lasting Grub Control
+When to apply Long Lasting Grub Control

-Step 2 Quick Kill Grub Control
+When to apply Quick Kill Grub Control

-Apply Step 2 Quick Kill grub control in the middle of September as Long Lasting control begins to fade.
-Quick Kill contains a fast acting compound and is the only effective contact control for white grubs.
-Continuing waves of late hatching grubs are contained with this timely application.
+Uncle’s Tip: Apply Quick Kill grub control in the middle of September as Long Lasting grub control begins to fade.
+Continuing waves of late-hatching grubs are contained with this timely application.

 How To Spot Grub Damage